NEET Chemistry Syllabus 2026, Download Chemistry Syllabus PDF Here

 NEET 2026 Chemistry syllabus deleted topics

-The authority in 2024 deleted several topics from the Chemistry section of the NEET syllabus, and the same are not included in the 2026 NEET syllabus too.
+The authority in 2024 deleted several topics from the Chemistry section of the NEET syllabus, and the same are not included in the Chemistry NEET syllabus 2026 too.
 Some of the removed topics from NEET Chemistry syllabus are the Importance and scope of chemistry, Atomic number, isotopes and isobars.
 Concept of shells and subshells, dual nature of light, Third law of thermodynamics- Brief introduction, Cyanides and Isocyanides.

 Total Chemistry Chapters for NEET 2026